Is Soybean Oil Good or Bad for You? A Comprehensive Guide

 TL;DR

-Soybean oil, a widely used vegetable oil, has both potential health benefits and risks.
-While it is high in vitamin K and can be beneficial in moderation, excessive consumption of soybean oil, particularly due to its high linoleic acid content, may lead to negative health outcomes such as obesity, diabetes, and gut health issues.
-It is advisable to limit intake and consider healthier alternatives like olive oil.
+Soybean oil is a commonly used cooking oil that has both benefits and potential drawbacks.
+While it is rich in vitamin K and can be a source of healthy fats, excessive consumption, particularly of its high linoleic acid content, may contribute to health issues such as obesity, diabetes, and inflammatory bowel diseases.
+Moderation is key, and alternatives like olive oil may offer healthier options.

 Soybean OilEdible Oilquestion